kenkit/ogre/README.md

 ## Summary
-**OGRE 2.1+CEGUI+(OGRE_DEPS+CEGUI_DEPS) PREBUILT SDK** (Object-Oriented Graphics Rendering Engine Prebuilt SDK) This is a prebuilt sdk of both ogre and cegui.It contains the necessary libs required to use Ogre+Cegui in your application.
+**OGRE 2.1+CEGUI+(OGRE_DEPS+CEGUI_DEPS) PREBUILT SDK** (Object-Oriented Graphics Rendering Engine Prebuilt SDK) This is a prebuilt sdk of both ogre and cegui.
+It contains the necessary libs required to use Ogre+Cegui in your application.
 Builds are generated automatically and sourced from the respective repos.
 The builds are also from the latest commits available.